 The Riptide, meanwhile, were in agony.
 Because here is one thing you have to understand about club supporters.
 They HATE you when you come into their house wearing the colors of another club.
 But they LOVE you when you wear the colors of your country and, to a person, the Riptide membership were USWNT superfans who revered Hope Solo as the National Team goalkeeper.

-The Riptide are also rude, crude, immature, loud, obnoxious, not as funny as they think a lot of the time, whiny when calls don’t go their way, occasionally poor winners and often poor losers.
-In other words, they are what fans are allowed and encouraged to be in just about every male sport.
+The Riptide were also rude, crude, immature, loud, obnoxious, not as funny as they thought a lot of the time, whiny when calls didn’t go their way, occasionally poor winners and often poor losers.
+In other words, they were what fans are allowed and encouraged to be in just about every male sport.

 At this point Hope Solo leaves our story.
 She lit the match and walked away from the ensuing conflagration, never clarifying her Tweets or mentioning it again for two years until her memoir came out this week.